Walking vs running: which is better for your health?

 Looking to lose weight?

-Carrying extra weight can take its toll at any stage and age.
-That’s why we’ve partnered with Prima Health Solutions, to give eligible members free access to our Healthy Weight for Life program to help you improve your quality of life.
+At every age or life stage, it’s important to maintain a healthy weight.
+So, at HCF we’ve partnered with Prima Health Solutions to give eligible members free access to our Healthy Weight for Life Essentials program to improve your quality of life.

 Exercise doesn’t just keep you trim, it enhances your wellbeing from head to toe.
 Here’s how.